scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 # Acknowledgments
 {:numbered="false"}

-Many thanks go to Jean-Christophe Hugly (SCION Associotion), Juan A. Garcia Prado (ETH Zurich), and Samuel Hitz (Anapaya) for reviewing this document.
+Many thanks go to Matthias Frei (SCION Association), Juan A. Garcia Prado (ETH Zurich), Jean-Christophe Hugly (SCION Associotion), and Samuel Hitz (Anapaya) for reviewing this document.
 We are also very grateful to Adrian Perrig (ETH Zurich), for providing guidance and feedback about each aspect of SCION.
 Finally, we are indebted to the SCION development teams of Anapaya and ETH Zurich, for their practical knowledge and for the documentation about the SCION Data Plane, as well as to the authors of [CHUAT22] - the book is an important source of input and inspiration for this draft.

 # Assigned SCION Protocol Numbers {#protnum}